joshua-decoder/joshua/README.txt

 A quick note about Z-MERT's interaction with the decoder.
-If you examine the file decoder_command_ex2.txt, which is provided as the commandFile (-cmd) argument in Z-MERT's config file, you'll find it consists of exactly one line, containing the command one would use to run the decoder.
-MERT uses that single command to launch the decoder as an external process to produce translations.
+If you examine the file decoder_command_ex2.txt, which is provided as the commandFile (-cmd) argument in Z-MERT's config file, you'll find it contains the command one would use to run the decoder.
+Z-MERT launches the commandFile as an external process, and assumes that it will launch the decoder to produce translations.
-After launching this external process, Z-MERT waits for it to finish, then uses the resulting output file in its parameter tuning (in addition to the output files from previous iterations).
+(Make sure that commandFile is executable.)
+After launching this external process, Z-MERT waits for it to finish, then uses the resulting output file for parameter tuning (in addition to the output files from previous iterations).
+The command file here only has a single command, but your command file could have multiple lines.
+Just make sure the command file itself is executable.

 Notice that the Z-MERT arguments configFile and decoderOutFile (-cfg and -decOut) must match the two Joshua arguments in the commandFile's (-cmd) single